 If you’d like your door to precisely match the décor around it, you have very little choice – you’re probably going to need an unfinished door.
 You’ll be able to choose any colour you like, so getting one that fits isn’t such a big ask.

 So what’s best: a prefinished or unfinished door?

 While it might seem like a cop out, there’s no set answer to the question of which is best – it’ll depend on your circumstances and personal preferences.

 Customers with little DIY experience tend to underestimate the work involved in painting a door at home (or the cost of getting someone else to), as well as the upheaval such an undertaking will cause.
 This is especially so if you’re painting several doors at once.
+In this case, you can’t beat the convenience of a prefinished door.
 On the other hand, if you have your heart set on a particular colour or style that door-makers simply haven’t yet made available, an unfinished door might be the only way to proceed!

 Aspire Doors offer a wide variety of quality doors.
 We provide all finishes of internal door, including fully prefinished doors and unfinished doors.
 For expert advice or if you have any questions about our products, don’t hesitate to contact our friendly team.